ayumi-cloud/sc-developer-module/docs/api/developer_character.md

-startsWith | boolean | Determine if a given string begins with a given value. strangeThingsAreSubmitted | string | Clean strange things that submitted. strposa | boolean | Checks an array for a match. validateStandardCharacterEntities | string | Validate standard character entities. validateUTF16TwoByteEncoding | string | Validate utf-16 two byte encoding.
+startsWith | boolean | Determine if a given string begins with a given value. strangeThingsAreSubmitted | string | Clean strange things that submitted. strposa | boolean | Checks an array for a match. trimDuplicateSpaces | string | Replaces duplicate spaces with a single space. validateStandardCharacterEntities | string | Validate standard character entities. validateUTF16TwoByteEncoding | string | Validate utf-16 two byte encoding.